 Stakeholder values mapped to functional capabilities (WSTAT Report)

 The final 20 functions were used to develop the functional hierarchy, identify the function to function relationships, the function to physical relationships and the physical hierarchy. “[I]n an SoS, it is important to identify the critical set of systems that affect the SoS capability objectives and understand their interrelationships.”
-(Office of the Deputy Under Secretary of Defense for Acquisition and Technology, 2008) The function to function relationships provided insight to identify the dependencies between given system function that need to be managed and considered when working to achieve an overall capability.
+(Office of the Deputy Under Secretary of Defense for Acquisition and Technology 2008, XX).
+The function to function relationships provided insight to identify the dependencies between given system function that need to be managed and considered when working to achieve an overall capability.
 The dependencies were created with the help of SMEs from the given system area, as well as those with operational experience.
 Figure X depicts those relationships.